Elaine Chuli: PWHPA

-In May 2019, Chuli joined over 200 players of the women's game in forming the PWHPA.
-She played for Team Knox at the Unifor Showcase in Toronto in September 2019, the first showcase of the PWHPA's Dream Gap Tour, and then for Team Spooner at the Secret Women’s Hockey Showcase in January 2020.
+In May 2019, Chuli joined over 200 women's ice hockey players in forming the PWHPA.
+She played for Team Knox at the Unifor Showcase in Toronto in September 2019, the first showcase of the PWHPA's Dream Gap Tour, and then for Team Spooner at the Secret Women's Hockey Showcase in January 2020.

 NWHL/PHF

-In April 2020, she signed with the NWHL’s first Canadian expansion team, the Toronto Six.
-Starting in the Six’s first game, a January 23, 2021 affair versus the Metropolitan Riveters, Chuli was recognized as the Second Star of the Game in a 3-0 loss.
+In April 2020, she signed with the first Canadian expansion team of the National Women's Hockey League (NWHL), the Toronto Six.
+Starting in the Six's first game, a January 23, 2021 affair versus the Metropolitan Riveters, Chuli was recognized as the Second Star of the Game in a 3–0 loss.
 Against the eventual Isobel Cup champion Boston Pride, the Six enjoyed their first win.
-Opposing the Pride on January 26, 2021, Chuli recorded 24 svaes in the win., a 2-1 final with third period goals by Brooke Boquist and Mikyla Grant-Mentis, whose goal stood as the game-winner.
+Opposing the Pride on January 26, 2021, Chuli recorded 24 saves in the win., a 2–1 final with third period goals by Brooke Boquist and Mikyla Grant-Mentis, whose goal stood as the game-winner.

+PWHL

+Chuli was selected in the thirteenth round, 78th overall by PWHL Montreal in the 2023 PWHL Draft and signed a one-year contract with the team.
+She made her PWHL debut on January 10, 2024 with a 5–2 win over PWHL New York.

+On June 17, 2025, she signed a one-year contract with the Toronto Sceptres.

 International play

 Chuli competed as member of Team Canada at the 2012 IIHF World Women's U18 Championship.
 She joined a roster filled with other future hockey stars, including Cayley Mercer, Laura Stacey, Erin Ambrose, goaltender Emerance Maschmeyer, and future Toronto Six teammate Taylor Woods.
-Chuli was in the crease for two of Team Canada’s five games, playing the full 60 minutes in each.
+Chuli was in the crease for two of Team Canada's five games, playing the full 60 minutes in each.
 Against Germany in the group stage she posted a 6–0 shutout and, five days later, she posted a 7–0 shutout against Sweden in the semifinals, cementing herself as the top goaltender of the tournament, with a 1.000 save percentage and 0 goals against average.
 Her performance helped Team Canada sweep the tournament and win the gold medal that year.

 Personal life

 Chuli holds a degree in accounting from the University of Connecticut.

+She is a member of the LGBTQ community and in a relationship with PWHL Ottawa Charge forward Shiann Darkangelo.